luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

 ## <a name="next-steps"></a>Passos Seguintes

-Agora que criou com êxito um cluster do HDInsight, utilize o seguinte para saber como trabalhar com o cluster.
+Agora que criou com êxito um cluster do HDInsight, utilize o seguinte para aprender a trabalhar com o seu cluster.

 ### <a name="hadoop-clusters"></a>Clusters do Hadoop